 Preschool Classroom Layout

-You will probably want to include learning centers, a teacher station, storage, a library, etc. Each learning center should have room for about 4 students.
+You will probably want to include learning centers, a teacher station, storage, a library, etc. Each learning center should have room for about 4 children.
 However, this really depends on how much space you have, how many learning centers you will have, and how many students are in each class.

 How to Setup your Classroom